DOWNLOADS

 5. describes the decay of a radioactive isotope; uses the concept of half-life;

-Tips and guidelines what to pay attention to/what to look for in the online-textbook before starting the Medical Chemistry course on the 1st year
+Tips and guidelines what to pay attention to/what to look for in the online-textbook before starting the Basics of clinical chemistry course on the 1st year

 1. Matter and measurements